🔍 공개 퀴즈 검색

 1. Create more tension

-2. Start new story
+2. Start a new story

-4. Provide closure and establish new status quo after conflict ✓
+3. Provide closure and establish new status quo after conflict ✓

 📖 language_quiz2_3_character_analysis_development